 If you notice a drop-off around the 10-second mark, revise your opening to grab attention faster.

-The optimal TikTok video length is typically 21 to 34 seconds, a range proven to maximize watch time and completion rates.
-However, content type and audience expectations play a significant role in determining the right fit.
+The sweet spot for TikTok videos often falls between 21 and 34 seconds, a range proven to maximize watch time and completion rates.
+Still, there’s no one-size-fits-all answer.
+Content type and audience expectations ultimately determine what length performs best.

 Videos between 21 and 34 seconds tend to perform best due to high engagement and completion rates.